cCollege/midtrm/README.md

 Relevant Information:
 - College: Centennial College
-- Program: Software Engineering Technology - Artificial Intelligence
+- Program: Software Engineering Technician (Fast Track)
 - Term: Winter 2022
 - Course: Web Application Development (SEC.
-001) - COMP229001_2022W
+005) - COMP229
-- Student Name: Ronald Saenz Huerta
+- Student Name: Joel VANGA
-- Student Id: 301218602
+- Student Id: 301138320

-## Mid-Term Test
+## MidTerm Test

 MidTerm Project - the Favourite Book List App

-Due: March 7, 2022
+Due: Week 7 / Friday @ midnight / 2022

 Project Setup:

-- Rename the Web App Template provided to COMP229-W2022-MidTerm-[YourStudentID]. (e.g. COMP229-W2022-MidTerm-300929668).
+- Rename the Web App Template provided to COMP229-W2020-MidTerm-[YourStudentID].
 - You will need to create a new Mongo Database on MongoDB Atlas.
 You will need to change the URI variable in the db config file (config/db.js) to point MongoDB Atlas.
 - You will need to add some example Book data in the database.